 Home favorites Spektral Quartet has been casting musical spells on Chicagoans from in and out of concert halls, bars, “wherever” since they powered up in 2010.
 Their escapades through musical time, intimate concert atmospheres, and deft programming have won them a host of critical acclaim including Chicagoans of the Year and a Grammy nomination for their humor-dissecting album “Serious Business”.

-Every time the ensemble drops us a line to chat about specs for a promo video, we try to deliver with a sensibility that allies with the quartet’s upcoming program and resonate with their fans at home and abroad.
+Every time the ensemble drops me a line to chat about specs for a promo video, I try to deliver with a sensibility that allies with the quartet’s upcoming program and resonate with their fans at home and abroad.

 (Photo Credit: Jocelyn Chuang)